thisrohangupta/changelog/cd-platform/helmsubchart.md

 ```

 For any dependencies to be resolved, you will need to configure the Helm Command with a Flag `Template` with `--dependency-update` this will allow Harness to go fetch your dependencies that you have defined in your chart.yaml.

-### Supported Swimlanes

-Harness supports Canary, Blue-Green and Rolling Deployments with the Helm Subcharts and Dependencies feature when deploying with Kubernetes.

-Harness supports deploying a basic strategy with native Helm and the Helm Subchart and dependency capabilities.

 ### Sample Service YAML